 L-07D II motor stator PCB shown above.
 Notice that there are six separate coils which are not evenly positioned around the PCB.
 Hall elements are also not positioned 180 degrees apart.
 Three white plastic bumpers do a better job (than the earlier version) of protecting the coils from rubbing the rotor when platter is removed.

 L-07D motor stator PCB shown above.
 Star shaped coils are continuous around the PCB.
 Hall elements are positioned 180 degrees apart.
-The L-07D PCB only has two white plastic bumpers, which do not protect the coils as well as the L-07D II design, which has three of them.
+The L-07D PCB only has two white plastic bumpers, which do not protect the coils as well as the L07DII design, which has three of them.
+The most common star coil color of the first generation stator is green.

 L-07D II rear connector shown above